Finding the perfect egg substitute for baking can be a challenge, especially for those who follow a vegan diet or have an egg allergy.

 Dry Egg Substitute

-To use this egg substitution in your own cooking and baking, simply follow the instructions on the package.
+To use this egg substitution in your cooking and baking, simply follow the instructions on the package.

 🥚 1 ½ teaspoon plus 3 tablespoons of water to get 1 egg.